redhat-cop/infra.support_assist/roles/aap_api_gather/docs/ENDPOINTS_REQUIRING_IDS.md

 # API Endpoints Requiring Dynamic IDs

 This document lists AAP API endpoints that were requested in support cases but require dynamic IDs (object IDs, job IDs, etc.) to be queried.
-These endpoints cannot be automatically added to the `aap_api_dump` role without additional logic to discover and iterate over the required IDs.
+These endpoints cannot be automatically added to the `aap_api_gather` role without additional logic to discover and iterate over the required IDs.

 ## Controller Endpoints